metinorak/envloader/README.md

-# EnvLoader
+# goenv
 ## Description
-EnvLoader is a simple library that allows you to load environment variables into a model struct.
+goenv is a simple library that allows you to load environment variables into a model struct.
 And it supports nested structs too!

 ## Features
 - Supports nested structs